V2dha/Hospital-Database-Management/README.md

 <h1> Hospital Database Management </h1>

+ Hospital Database Management system is built with python using Tkinter as the GUI framework and SQL for the backend database management.
- Hospital Management system is a Tkinter based (Python module) application that can be used by any library to :-
+ It can be used to :-

  o New Registration
  Enter Patient’s name and other details to book an appointment